Three Oregon Coast Hotspots Crammed with Intricate Fun

 There's one section near the tide line where the basalt rocks form a small channel that creates some fun climbing opportunities at lower tides.

-If you're looking for a hidden spot around here: a tad north of the entrance to Seal Rock State Wayside sits a small path down to the beach.
+If you're looking for a hidden spot around here: a tad north of the entrance to Seal Rock State Recreational Site sits a small path down to the beach.
 Look for Grebe St. and it's nearby.

 Where to stay in these areas - Where to eat - Maps and Virtual Tours